|Where:||Slaithwaite, Yorkshire starting at Carr Lane|

 In 2013 the Mummers were elusive – we never found them and apparently they had defected to the Rhubarb Festival at Wakefield!!

-The next festival will take place in 2017 on 25th February.
+The next festival will take place in 2019 – date is yet to be announced.

 It’s held every other year and only on “odd” numbered years.